Special Immigrant Juvenile Status (SIJS)

 Turn To Proven Advocates For Immigrant Children And Families

-Our lawyers are highly regarded by many judges, social workers and others who come into contact with undocumented children and are concerned about their welfare.
-We receive many referrals on complex immigration matters, and we also welcome inquiries from responsible, nonabusive parents and potential court-appointed guardians.
+Our lawyers are highly regarded by judges, attorneys, social workers and others who meet undocumented children and are concerned about their welfare.
+We receive many referrals on complex immigration matters, and we also welcome inquiries from responsible, non abusive parents and potential court-appointed guardians.

 It is important to know that: